Monodromies of singularities of the Hadamard and e\~ne product: Introduction and background.

 \textit{``...la nature du point singulier $\a\b$ ne d\'epend que de la nature des points singuliers $\a$ et $\b$...''}\footnote{``... the nature of the singular point $\a\b$ depends only on the nature of the singular points $\a$ and $\b$...''} \\ (\'E. Borel, 1898)

-The goal of this article is to make very precise this statement, by giving, in some natural situations, what seems to be a new explicit formula for the monodromy of the singularities of $F\odot G$ in terms of the monodromies of the singularities of $F$ and $G$.
+The goal of this article is to make very precise this statement, by giving, in some natural situations, a new explicit formula for the monodromy of the singularities of $F\odot G$ in terms of the monodromies of the singularities of $F$ and $G$.